telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/configure-reverse-proxy.md

 ## Reverse Proxy Configuration

 For this example we use nginx for Windows.
+As an alternative you can use any type of reverse proxy configuration

 1. Install <a href="https://nginx.org/en/docs/windows.html" target="_blank">nginx for Windows</a>